GabrielGrabalos/GabrielGrabalos/README.md

 - I am a lover of lasagna and enjoy cooking it.
 - I participated and won a short-film competition with the short film "Psicólogo."
 The theme was free!
 - I have a great love for storytelling and creating stories.
 I believe this passion helps me create apps that feel like a journey!
-- I once practiced Kung-Fu when I was 8 years old, but it happened. 〜(￣▽￣〜)
+- I once practiced Kung-Fu when I was 8 years old.
+Didn't last much, but it definitely happened. 〜(￣▽￣〜)

 ## 📊 My Contributions